DiannitaOlipmimi/Retail_Sales_RFM/README.md

 ## 🧵Data dan Variabel:

 **📒Dataset:**
-Welcome to the shopping world of Istanbul!
-Our dataset contains shopping information from 10 different shopping malls between 2021 and 2023.
-We have gathered data from various age groups and genders to provide a comprehensive view of shopping habits in Istanbul.
  The dataset includes essential information such as invoice numbers, customer IDs, age, gender, payment methods, product categories, quantity, price, order dates, and shopping mall locations.
 We hope that this dataset will serve as a valuable resource for researchers, data analysts, and machine learning enthusiasts who want to gain insights into shopping trends and patterns in Istanbul.
 Explore the dataset and discover the fascinating world of Istanbul shopping!

 | invoice_no | customer_id | gender | age | category | quantity | price   | payment_method | invoice_date | shopping_mall  |
 | ---------- | ----------- | ------ | --- | -------- | -------- | ------- | -------------- | ------------ | -------------- |